Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Preliminary Studies

-where $H_v(\cdot)$ is the voltage FRF defined in the equation (\ref{Hv_equation}), and the vector $\mathbf{x}$ defines the device geometry ($\mathbf{x}=[L\,\,R]$ for Design 1, $\mathbf{x}=[L\,\,H]$ for Design 2, and $\mathbf{x}=[L\,\,l]$ for Design 3).
+where $H_P(\cdot)$ is the voltage FRF defined in equation (\ref{HP_equation}), and the vector $\mathbf{x}$ defines the device geometry ($\mathbf{x}=[L\,\,R]$ for Design 1, $\mathbf{x}=[L\,\,H]$ for Design 2, and $\mathbf{x}=[L\,\,l]$ for Design 3).
 Note that the power FRF is evaluated at the first resonance frequency $\omega_o$.
-However, $\omega_o$ depends on the value of the external electrical resistance $R_l$, then $\omega_o$ can be considered as a function of $R_l$.
-Therefore, the value of $H_p(\omega_o(\Bar{R_l}), \Bar{R_l}\vert \mathbf{x})$ is calculated numerically and the optimisation problem, equation (\ref{OptimalRL}), is solved using the Nelder-Mead Simplex Method \cite{doi:10.1137/S1052623496303470} (implemented in Matlab function {\bf fminsearch}).
+However, $\omega_o$ depends on the value of the external electrical resistance $R_l$, hence, $\omega_o$ is considered as a function of $R_l$.
+Therefore, the value of $H_p(\omega_o(\Bar{R_l}), \Bar{R_l}\vert \mathbf{x})$ is calculated numerically and the optimisation problem, equation (\ref{OptimalRL}), is solved using the Nelder-Mead Simplex Method \cite{doi:10.1137/S1052623496303470}.
+The procedure is then used in the parametric study and the subsequent optimisation processes in order to have consistency between the results.

-Figure \ref{load-Fig} shows the selected optimal values of the electrical resistance $R_l^*$ for the three studied designs.
-In general, the optimal resistance is almost independent on $L$ for values higher than 30 cm.
-For the other variables, there is a strong dependence on the optimal value $R_l^*$.
-The results show the importance of properly choosing the external resistance.
-The procedure to select the external electrical resistance will be used in the subsequent studies to increase power generation.